jan-glx/jan-glx.github.io/_pages/research.md

 Platform (CHAMP), a massively parallel platform for characterizing protein-DNA binding interactions.
 It works by recovering Illumina sequencing chips after sequencing, performing further biochemical assays on the sequenced chip, and observing reactions with a total internal reflection fluorescence (TIRF) microscope.
+I used Fourier methods, linear least squares, machine learning, and non-linear optimization to turn large-scale raw data into per-sequence binding specificity information.

 We used this platform to interrogate the target specificity of the most common CRISPR system in nature, the CRISPR Cascade complex.
+I visualized the binding specificity of several classes of sequences and developed mathematical and statistical models to characterize the Cascade complex specificity profile.
 We fully characterized an extended 6 bp protospacer adjacent motif (PAM) and showed that while the canonical 3 bp are the most important, positions 4, 5, and 6 can have a significant effect on intermediate PAMs.
 We also found a novel periodic reduction of specificity every 3 + 6*n* bases in the target sequence.
 We were then able to use our method to look at the binding specificity for a CRISPR protein across an entire human exome for the first time.
 This technique can be used in a clinical setting to verify *in vitro* the safety of a proposed gene-therapy treatment on a per-patient basis.

 ## State of the Art Barcoding: FREE Barcodes